Choosing the Right Oak Barrels For Your Homebrew

 Why do you need an Oak Barrel?

-An oak barrel is a great choice if you love whiskey.
+An oak barrel is a great choice if you love whiskey, beer, or wine.
 Here is why.

 - Control oxidation.